spacetime-ecologist/spacetime-ecologists-RTMB/README.md

 - chapter 10 models do not yet work (in progress)
 - chapter 11 `BBS.R` from book does not run, errors out on line 42

+## Funding acknowledgements

+Funding for Cahill's effort was provided by supporting partners of the Quantitative Fisheries Center, which includes Michigan State University, Michigan Department of Natural Resources (DNR), the Great Lakes Fishery Commission, and multiple Council of Lake Committee Agencies including the Michigan DNR, Ohio DNR, Minnesota DNR, Illinois DNR, Wisconsin DNR, Pennsylvania Fish and Game Commission, New York State Department of Environmental Conservation, Ontario Ministry of Natural Resources, and the Great Lakes Indian Fish and Wildlife Commission.